Mephi78/obsidian-help-de/de/Obsidian Sync/Sync settings and selective syncing.md

 ## Settings profiles

-Obsidian Sync can sync multiple [[Configuration folder|configuration folders]] to the same remote vault, allowing you to create separate profiles (e.g., one for mobile, another for your laptop).
+Obsidian Sync can sync multiple [[Konfigurationsordner|configuration folders]] to the same remote vault, allowing you to create separate profiles (e.g., one for mobile, another for your laptop).

 ### Create a settings profile